-Here’s how commercial drone operators can register aircraft under 55 pounds, based on FAA information.
+While Skyward doesn’t offer legal advice about FAA requirements or aviation law, here’s how commercial drone operators can register aircraft under 55 pounds, based on FAA information.
 (Note: these steps are for commercially licensed drone pilots operating under Part 107.
 While the registration process for recreational flyers is similar to that of Part 107 pilots, the rules they must operate under are different.)

 Drone registration requirements under Part 107

 Here are a few of the basic requirements for drone registration:

 - You must be at least 13 years old.

 - You must be a U.S. citizen or legal permanent resident.

 - Once a drone is registered by its owner, any qualified pilot with permission can operate it — no need to re-register the drone with every pilot on your team.

 - However, if you purchase a used drone that was previously registered by someone else, you should register the drone in your own name and replace the old registration number on the exterior of the drone.

 - If you registered a drone under the rules for recreation flyers but now want to use it for commercial purposes, you will need to re-register it under Part 107 for an additional $5 registration fee.

 - There are separate requirements for operators of foreign-registered drones in the U.S. Some Canadian or Mexican Nationals may be able to fly without the need for additional permission.
 Most other foreign-registered drones need additional permission.